linked in pixel

 How does diabetes affect the eyes?

-From the head to the toes, diabetes can affect the body in multiple ways, leading to significant impacts on a patient’s health.
+From the head to the toes, diabetes can affect your body in multiple ways.
+But there are many ways to take care of yourself.

-Many people may not realize that diabetes greatly influences eye health and vision.
-With diabetes, too much glucose (sugar) can build up in the bloodstream, leading to damage to blood vessels, nerves and various tissues, including the eyes.
+Diabetes can even hurt your eye health and vision.
+By managing diabetes, you can help to protect your eyes.
+With diabetes, too much glucose (sugar) can build up in the bloodstream, damaging the blood vessels, nerves and various tissues, including in the eyes.
 In fact, blurred vision is a common symptom of diabetes, even in those with Type 2 diabetes.

-Diabetic eye disease includes a broad collection of conditions that can evolve throughout one’s life.
-As the effects of diabetes involve areas from the front to the back of the eye, it is helpful to think of the eye as a camera with multiple parts.
-Diabetes can cause the clear front part of the eye, or cornea, to demonstrate severe symptoms of “dry eye,” or “keratopathy.”
-Typically, patients will experience tearing and burning in the eyes, and — while it may seem contradictory — a “dry” eye will likely be wet and watery.
+Diabetic eye disease includes many conditions that can change over time.
+As diabetes affects areas from the front to the back of the eye, it is helpful to think of the eye as a camera with many parts.
+Diabetes can cause the clear front part of the eye, called the cornea, to show severe symptoms of “dry eye,” or “keratopathy.”
+Patients will experience tearing and burning in the eyes.
+It may seem contradictory, but a “dry” eye will likely be wet and watery.
 This is because the body produces unhealthy tears to try to lubricate itself.
-The natural balance of water and oil is lost in this situation, as the body attempts to make “reflex” tears.
-These tears leave the patient feeling like their eyes are dry, watery or burning.
+The natural balance of water and oil is lost, so the body attempts to make “reflex” tears.
+The imbalance causes the patient discomfort.

 To treat dry eye, the daily use of artificial tears and lubricating drops helps to create a normal environment for the eye.